vdwees/rtc-tools/doc/examples/basic.rst

 The Model
 ---------

 The first step is to develop a physical model of the system.
-The model can be viewed and editied using the OpenModelica Connection Editor program.
+The model can be viewed and editied using the OpenModelica Connection Editor (OMEdit) program.
+For how to download and start up OMEdit, see :ref:`getting-started-omedit`.

 Make sure to load the Deltares libray before loading the example:

 #.
-Load the Deltares library into OpenModelica Conection Editor
+Load the Deltares library into OMEdit

    * Using the menu bar: *File -> Open Model/Library File(s)*
    * Select ``<installation directory>\RTCTools2\mo\Deltares\package.mo``

 #.
-Load the example model into OpenModelica Conection Editor
+Load the example model into OMEdit

    * Using the menu bar: *File -> Open Model/Library File(s)*
    * Select ``<installation directory>\RTCTools2\examples\basic\model\Example.mo``